 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

-This beloved getaway is a three hour drive east of Winnipeg and especially popular when the hot weather hits, making it one of the most popular national parks in Manitoba.
+This beloved getaway is a three hour drive west of Winnipeg and especially popular when the hot weather hits, making it one of the most popular parks in Manitoba.

 Here, you’ll find shimmering lakes, thick forests surrounded by the vast, golden fields the Prairies are famous for, and plenty of wildlife spotting with the likes of black bears, deer, elk, wolves, moose and even bison calling the park home.

 It’s also part of the Riding Mountain UNESCO World Biosphere Reserve, spread out over 15,000 square kilometres which includes the parks, 12 municipalities and four First Nations.

 The town of Wasagaming (pronounced wah-saw-gah-ming) is in the heart of the action, and this idyllic, family-friendly spot is the perfect base for exploring RMNP and enjoying all the activities on its doorstep like water sports, hiking, cycling and rejuvenating sauna sessions.

 Here’s everything you need to know about planning the ultimate summer adventure in Wasagaming and Riding Mountain National Park.

 RMNP is one of only five national parks in Canada with a resort townsite, and while Wasagaming may be small in size it’s big on charm.
 Much of the townsite and its landmark buildings were built during the 1930s in the Rustic Tudor style.

 A couple dozen restaurants, lodges, gear outfitters and souvenir shops line the main strip along Wasagaming Drive, which is anchored by the Parks Canada Visitor Centre.

 Inside, staff share advice on the best trails, road closures and important info about bear safety, and there are also interpretive displays about the history and significance of the park.